dleehr/GeoSample/README.md

 ## Installation

 This was an exercise in a tutorial, so the [GeoDjango tutorial](https://docs.djangoproject.com/en/dev/ref/contrib/gis/tutorial/) would be the best reference.
+Also, there are hard-coded local paths `/Users/dan/...` in settings.py that would need to be changed.
+I'm aware that my secret key was not scrubbed out of the file either, but yes, this is a demo.

 ## Screenshots